-Programmes of holiday food and fun clubs are coordinated across nine of our local Feeding Britain pilot areas to ensure that children and families have the support they need when they need it most.
+Programmes of holiday food and fun clubs are coordinated across 11 Feeding Britain pilot areas to ensure that children and families have the support they need when they need it most.

-- 3 million children are at risk of hunger during the school holidays
+- 3 million children are at risk of hunger during the school holidays.

-- For children in poorer areas we see spelling skills decline or stagnate over the summer holidays, taking weeks to make up the learning loss
+- For children in poorer areas we see spelling skills decline or stagnate over the summer holidays, taking weeks to make up the learning loss.

-- 19% of children under 15 live with someone who is food insecure
+- 19% of children under 15 live with someone who is food insecure.

 How Holiday Food and Fun Clubs Help

-Support educational achievement: Providing food and enrichment activities help to alleviate drops and stagnation in educational performance.
+Support educational achievement: Providing food and enrichment activities helps to alleviate drops and stagnation in educational performance.
 In this way they can help safeguard social mobility by preventing children from falling behind their richer peers.

 The following Feeding Britain pilot areas are coordinating Holiday Food and Fun programmes: